 Magellan also has authorized an unlimited number of Preference Shares which may at any time or from time to time be issued in one or more series.
 Before any shares of a particular series are issued, the board of directors of Magellan shall, by resolution, fix the number of shares that will form such series and shall, subject to the limitations set out in the Corporation's articles, by resolution fix the designation, rights, privileges, restrictions and conditions to be attached to the shares of such series.
 The Preference Shares of each series shall rank on parity with the Preference Shares of every other series with respect to accumulated dividends and return of capital.
 The Preference Shares are entitled to a preference over the Common Shares and over any other shares of the Corporation ranking junior to the Preference Shares with respect to priority in the payment of dividends and in the distribution of assets in the event of the liquidation, dissolution or winding-up of the Corporation, whether voluntary or involuntary, or any other distribution of the assets of the Corporation among its shareholders for the purpose of winding-up its affairs.
-As at the date hereof, 2,000,000 8.0% cumulative redeemable first preference shares series A of the Corporation (the "First Preference Shares Series A") have been issued and are outstanding.
+As at the date hereof, 2,000,000 of the First Preference Shares Series A have been issued and are outstanding.